Bhutan Cultural Tour

 We’ll start our day with a trip to the National Memorial Chorten, an exquisite stupa dedicated to the late king.
 Then we’ll go to Trashichoe Dzong, Bhutan’s seat of government and religion.
 Following that, we will travel to Buddha Point for a stunning vista of Thimphu.

-Day Two: Today, we will take a beautiful journey to Punakha via Dochula Pass.
+Today, we will take a beautiful journey to Punakha via Dochula Pass.
 On a clear day, the Himalayan mountains may be seen from the pass.
 We will also stop at Wangdue Phodrang Dzong on our route to Punakha.

 On the third day, we will drive to Gangtey, a valley in central Bhutan.
 We will see the Chele La Pass on the way (3900 meters).
 The Gangtey sightseeing- In the afternoon, we will visit the Gangtey Gompa, a 300-year-old monastery.